-The Credit Union is committed to achieving high standards of effective governance.
-It challenges itself to move "beyond compliance" to govern with excellence.
-It recognizes that the Board is responsible for governance and that what the Board does, and how it does it, is fundamental to achieving good governance.
-Due to the increasing size and complexity of the Credit Union, and the increasing demands being placed on the Directors, First Credit Union will be conducting a governance review in 2024.
+Due to the increasing size and complexity of the Credit Union, and the increasing demands being placed on the Directors, First Credit Union conducted a governance review in 2024.

-The Governance Review will make recommendations to ensure:
+The Governance Review was undertaken to ensure:

-- A clear understanding of the role, responsibilities and accountabilities of the Board and its Directors and the fiduciary duty of Directors to the Credit Union.
-This understanding is to be shared and respected by members, Directors and Management. - Fulfillment by the Board of its governance and stewardship duties and responsibilities. - A commitment to continually improve governance practices and the Board's governing capabilities through the recruitment, evaluation and selection of Directors and their orientation, assessment, and training and development. - Clear accountability of the Board to the members.
+- A clear understanding of the role, responsibilities, and accountabilities of the Board and its Directors. - The structure and makeup of Committees sets the Board up for success in executing its fiduciary responsibilities. - Fulfillment by the Board of its governance and stewardship duties and responsibilities. - A commitment to continually improve governance practices and the Board's governing capabilities through the recruitment, evaluation, and selection of Directors and their orientation, assessment, training, and development. - Clear accountability of the Board to the members.